 • engagement as a leader in the full water cycle and broader social, economic, and environmental

 sustainability of the community;

 • engagement in the community and formation of partnerships necessary for success when operating

 outside of the traditional span of the utility; and

 • transformation of the internal utility culture in support of these innovations.

-Public and private water sector utilities of all sizes that can demonstrate achievement of the application requirements are encouraged to apply.
+Public and private water sector utilities of all sizes that can demonstrate achievement of the application requirements are encouraged to apply by 5 p.m.
+EDT, May 31.
 Applicants must have no major permit violations in the year prior to the submission date of their applications.